 4) Use Hashtags To Maximize Your Reach and Spread Your Brand

-One of the most amazing things about Instagram is its ability of organic search.
+One of the most amazing things about Instagram app is its organic search ability.

-But whereas Google uses keywords as part of its ranking, Instagram uses hashtags which can be used to be easily found in the search section of Instagram.
+But whereas Google uses keywords and blog posts use tags, as part of its ranking, Instagram uses hashtags to make it easier to be found in the search section of Instagram.

 For example, let’s say you’re doing a search for in Instagram for… Nike.

-When you follow that hashtag to the search results, you find two areas where images will appear:
+Nike is a great example of a branded hashtag.
+You can see in the above screenshot they have a ton of them.
+When you follow that branded hashtag to the search results, you find two areas where images will appear: